osiux/cbh-take-home-project/Refactoring.md

 ## Your Explanation Here

-Having several nested conditions makes it hard to find what each scenario does, so using early returns we can get rid of those.
-Also, by doing it this way, you can read the code from top to bottom and have a better understanding of the whole function and its parameters.
+By using early returns we avoid nested conditions, which makes the code hard to understand and breaks the flow when reading it and breaking down all possible scenarios.
+Also, minor thing, but it doesn't need to run code that has no use, like if the function doesn't have an input, just return the default value.